Please enjoy the following selection of golf titles available for purchase now.

 The follow-up to Darius Oliver's acclaimed Planet Golf, Planet Golf USA is a remarkable tour through the greatest golf courses in America, with breathtaking photography and detailed reviews of every one of America's Top 100 ranked courses.
 This comprehensive directory features a foreword by Ben Crenshaw and reviews of all the famous courses in the USA including Augusta National, Cypress Point, Pine Valley, Shinnecock Hills, Pebble Beach, Merion, National Golf Links, Oakmont, Whistling Straits, Pacific Dunes, Riviera and much more.

-Written to be the definitive guide to great golf courses outside the USA, Planet Golf (by ausgolf's Darius Oliver) features a foreword by Greg Norman and the world-class photography of David Scaletti.
+Written to be the definitive guide to great golf courses outside the USA, Planet Golf by Darius Oliver) features a foreword by Greg Norman.
 Comprehensive and beautifully presented, Planet Golf is an essential addition to any golf library and is now available on-line at the discounted price of $50 (incl P&H within Australia).

 The Spirit of Golf - and How It Applies to Life.